praneethmv17/Food_Builder/README.txt

 To install the project on your local system perform the following steps :-

 1.)
-Install node package manager(npm) after downloading it from the following link "https://nodejs.org/en/".
+Install node package manager(npm) on your PC after downloading it from the following link "https://nodejs.org/en/".
 2.)
+Download files from the following directory: https://github.com/praneethmv17/Food_Builder/tree/master/Week_12 3.)
+Navigate to the burger-project folder.
+4.)
+Open Windows PowerShell(or)Terminal in the folder.
+5.)
+Execute the following command to start the project - "npm start" 6.)
+You will observe that your Browser will pop-up and will start the project.
+7.)
+To EXIT from the project, press "Ctrl + c" in the terminal/powershell window.

+To navigate inside the project, perform the following steps:-

 1.)
 Open "http://weblab.cs.uml.edu/~vmummane/IWS1/Final_Project/burger-project/".
 The Burger App will start up.
 2.)
 On the top right corner, you will see an "AUTHENTICATE" button.
 Click on it and it will take